-In order to evaluate machine learning classifiers, bamboo needs to find the necessary C(++) libraries, both when the extension libraries are compiled and at runtime (so they need to be installed before (re)installing bamboo). libtorch is searched for in the torch package with pkg\resources, which unfortunately does not always work due to pip build isolation.
-This can be bypassed by passing --no-isolated-build when installing, or by installing bamboo[torch], which will install it as a dependency (it is quite big, so if the former method works it should be preferred).
+In order to evaluate machine learning classifiers, bamboo needs to find the necessary C(++) libraries, both when the extension libraries are compiled and at runtime (so they need to be installed before (re)installing bamboo). libtorch is searched for in the torch package with pkg_resources, which unfortunately does not always work due to pip build isolation.
+This can be bypassed by passing --no-isolated-build when installing, or by installing bamboo-hep[torch], which will install it as a dependency (it is quite big, so if the former method works it should be preferred).
 The --no-isolated-build option is a workaround: when passing CMake options to pip install (see scikit-build#479) will be possible, that will be a better solution.
-The minimum version required for libtorch is 1.5 (due to changes in the C++ API), which is available from LCG\99 on (contains libtorch 1.7.0).
-Tensorflow-C and lwtnn will be searched for (by cmake and the dynamic library loader) in the default locations, supplemented with the currently active virtual environment, if any (scripts to install them there directly are included in the bamboo source code respository, as ext/install\tensorflow-c.sh and ext/install\lwtnn. sh).
-ONNX Runtime is not part of the LCG distribution, and will be searched for in the standard locations.
-It can be added to the virtual environment by following the instruction to build from source, with the additional option --cmake\extra\defines=CMAKE\INSTALL\PREFIX=\$VIRTUAL\ENV, after which make install from its build/ Linux/<config> will install it correctly (replacing <config> by the CMake build type, e.g. Release or RelWithDebInfo).
+The minimum version required for libtorch is 1.5 (due to changes in the C++ API), which is available from LCG_99 on (contains libtorch 1.7.0).
+Tensorflow-C and lwtnn will be searched for (by cmake and the dynamic library loader) in the default locations, supplemented with the currently active virtual environment, if any (scripts to install them there directly are included in the bamboo source code respository, as ext/install_tensorflow-c.sh and ext/install_lwtnn.sh).
+ONNX Runtime should be part of recent LCG distribution.
+If not, it will be searched for in the standard locations.
+It can be added to the virtual environment by following the instruction to build from source, with the additional option --cmake_extra_defines=CMAKE_INSTALL_PREFIX=\$VIRTUAL_ENV, after which make install from its build/ Linux/<config> will install it correctly (replacing <config> by the CMake build type, e.g. Release or RelWithDebInfo).